survivejs/webpack-book/manuscript/02_webpack_compared.md

 Task runners are great tools on a high level.
 They allow you to perform operations in a cross-platform manner.
 The problems begin when you need to splice various assets together and produce bundles.
 This is the reason we have *bundlers*, such as Browserify, Brunch, or webpack.

+There are a couple of developing alternatives as well.
+I have listed a couple of these below:
-Continuing further on this path, [JSPM](http://jspm.io/) pushes package management directly to the browser.
-It relies on [System.js](https://github.com/systemjs/systemjs), a dynamic module loader. [pundle](https://www.npmjs.com/package/pundle) advertises itself as a next generation bundler and notes particularly its performance.
-[AssetGraph](https://www.npmjs.com/package/assetgraph) takes entirely different approach and builds on top of tried and true HTML semantics making it highly useful for tasks like [hyperlink analysis](https://www.npmjs.com/package/hyperlink) or [structural analysis](https://www.npmjs.com/package/assetviz).

-Unlike Browserify, Brunch, and webpack, JSPM skips the bundling step altogether during development.
+* [JSPM](http://jspm.io/) pushes package management directly to the browser.
+It relies on [System.js](https://github.com/systemjs/systemjs), a dynamic module loader.
+It skips the bundling step altogether during development.
 You can generate a production bundle using it, however.
 Glen Maddern goes into good detail at his [video about JSPM](https://www.youtube.com/watch?t=33&v=iukBMY4apvI).
+* [pundle](https://www.npmjs.com/package/pundle) advertises itself as a next generation bundler and notes particularly its performance.
+* [AssetGraph](https://www.npmjs.com/package/assetgraph) takes entirely different approach and builds on top of tried and true HTML semantics making it highly useful for tasks like [hyperlink analysis](https://www.npmjs.com/package/hyperlink) or [structural analysis](https://www.npmjs.com/package/assetviz).
+* [FuseBox](https://github.com/fuse-box/fuse-box) is bundler focusing on speed.
+It uses zero-configuration approach and aims to be usable out of the box.

 ## Make